jonwright77/DaysToGo/01_CURRENT_STATE.md

 - Past reminders show "Showing data from this day" caption for clarity
 - Makes History view meaningful by showing actual event day data instead of calculated future dates
 - See `02_IMPROVEMENTS_PLAN.md` → "Post-Phase 14 Enhancements" for detailed documentation

+### November 2025 - UI Refinement: Header Removal

+**Cleaner List View Design**
+- Removed "Your Reminders" large title header from main list view
+- Segmented control now appears directly at the top of the view
+- More space for reminder content
+- Cleaner, more minimal design aesthetic
+- Navigation bar already displays "Days To Go" app title